Strumblebee/governing-documents/constitution.md

 -   Section 3: Non-Executive Officers.
 The non-executive officers shall include the Youngstown Penguin Hackers (Y.P.H.)
-Liaison, Website Designer, Social Media Director and Historian.
+Liaison, Website Designer, and Social Media Director.
 All officers will serve an academic year.

--   Section 4: The Website Designer, Social Media Director, and Historian Officers will comprise the Public Outreach Committee.
+-   Section 4: The Website Designer and Social Media Director Officers will comprise the Public Outreach Committee.

 -   Section 5: Requirements for Officer Position